-No matter what reason you need to screen record your computer screen, what OS your computer runs, the best MP4 screen recorder of 2020 we picked below will help make screencasting a snap.
+No matter what reason you need to screen record your computer screen, what OS your computer runs, the best MP4 screen recorders of 2020 we picked below will help make screen video a snap.

-So what’s the best MP4 screen recorder for your computer?
-Is there any free MP4 screen recorder to recommend?
-Is the best recording software friendly with your niche system – Linux/Chrome OS?
-What if you’re a beginner and not so familiar with recording stuff?
+So what’s the best MP4 screen recorder?
+Is there any freeware to capture without a penny?
+Whether the software is accepted by your niche Linux/Chrome system?
+What if you’re a noob and not so familiar with recording stuff?

-Given the different user needs, we here summarize 3 representatives MP4 screen recording programs for different computer systems, along with some tips on desktop capture.
+Given the different situations, we here summarized three MP4 screen recording representatives for different computer systems, along with some tips on desktop capture.

-Since Windows and macOS are two mainstream computer systems, a broad range of desktop screen recorders have two versions for them, including the top software here – RecMaster.
-Then what makes RecMaster your go-to pick for screencasting MP4 file?
-There are briefly multiple reasons:
+Since Windows and macOS are two mainstream computer systems, a broad range of desktop screen recorders have built two versions for them, including the top software here – RecMaster.
+Then what makes RecMaster your go-to pick for creating MP4 screen video?
+There are briefly a dozen of reasons:

-● It can help you record any content on your screen into MP4, including but not limited to gameplay, streaming media on the web, browser, software, file explorer and desktop operations.
+● RecMaster is able to record everything on computer screen into MP4, including but not limited to capturing gameplay, streaming media on the web, browser content, software operation, file explorer, and the desktop performance.

-● Full screen or customized resolution and aspect ratio, you decide where to grab.
+● Full screen or customized resolution with a desired aspect ratio, you decide where to grab.

-● You are free to define the video quality and frame rate.
+● You are free to define the video quality and frame rate (up to 60fps).

 ● You can mix the system sound & microphone simultaneously.